 Where to Stay

-Just a few meters from Railay garden view you can find the best restaurant in Railay as in the main street most serve tourist food and they charge foreigners double prices as Thai people so we didn't like it to eat something there as for me all people are the same no matter their color or where they come from.
+Just a few meters from the Railay garden view you can find the best restaurant in Railay as in the main street most serve tourist food and they charge foreigners double prices as Thai people so we didn't like it to eat something there as for me all people are the same no matter their color or where they come from.
 You just can't charge someone a double price because he is white or black or whatever color or comes from.
 They also do this in Bangkok at the main tourist attractions they charge people double the price for a bottle of water.
 For me, it is not done.
-I also try to avoid private companies that charge a different price.
+I also try to avoid private companies that charge different prices.

 Anyway it's by The last bar easy to find on google maps the best restaurant in Railay

 Tip: Directly on the beach is the Railay Village Resort.
 The hotel delights its guests with two beautiful pools, a brilliant location, and a quiet, well-kept garden.

 Railay Bay resort One of only a handful of resorts with beachfront access to Krabi’s famed Railay Beach, the 4-star Railay Bay Resort & Spa is ideally situated on a white sandy beach with crystal clear water, exotic marine life, and colorful coral reefs.
 Nature can be truly enjoyed with the limestone cliffs of Railay, the beaches of Phra Nang and Ao Nang, as well as the Phra Nang Cave.

 Whether you are dining in the Railay Restaurant, relaxing on the beach, or enjoying the view from each room’s spacious private balconies, you will never have to miss the amazing sunrises and sunsets. coconut trees and tropical fauna decorate the beautifully landscaped grounds, accenting such facilities as the outdoor pool and spa with a hot tub and massage treatments.Book Now